-We do all we can at Richardson Implant and Dentistry to keep your smile healthy and bright.
+We do all we can at Plano Implant and Dentistry to keep your smile healthy and bright.
 Our commitment to our patients includes helping you feel relaxed and comfortable when you come to our office.
 If you’re overly anxious about the dentist or find it hard to sit still throughout the process, we can use sleep dentistry to calm your nerves and ensure your visit here is positive.

 Also known as sedation dentistry, sleep dentistry is a branch of dental care that provides medication to help you relax during an in-office procedure.
 To meet the American Dental Association’s standards, your dentist must undergo specialized training to offer sleep dentistry services.
-Our board-certified, oral health experts at Richardson Implant and Dentistry are well-equipped to provide safe and effective sedation for a wide variety of procedures.
+Our board-certified, oral health experts at Plano Implant and Dentistry are well-equipped to provide safe and effective sedation for a wide variety of procedures.

 Not everyone needs it, but sleep dentistry is beneficial for patients who avoid dental care because of fear or phobias regarding the dentist.
 More than a nagging anxiousness about seeing your dentist, this elevated level of anxiety can keep you from obtaining the services you need to keep your teeth and gums healthy.
-When you put off seeing the dentist until pain from a cavity or other issue outweighs your fear, the treatment is typically much more complicated than if we’d caught the condition early.
+When you put off seeing the dentist until the pain from a cavity or other issue outweighs your fear, the treatment is typically much more complicated than if we’d caught the condition early.

 It’s also very helpful for children who are scared to come to the office and for any patient who has a tough time sitting still for an exam or treatment.
 Whether you’re undergoing a complicated repair or a routine cleaning, we encourage you to talk to us about sleep dentistry, if you’re struggling with significant anxiety about seeing your dentist.

 And while we still use local anesthesia to numb the affected area, sedation dentistry is helpful if you have a low pain threshold or excessively sensitive teeth.
-It can also help time go faster if you’re undergoing a lengthy procedure.
+It can also help the time go faster if you’re undergoing a lengthy procedure.

 We can customize your sedation to maximize its benefits.
 We may, for instance, recommend minimal sedation with nitrous oxide (laughing gas) to keep you wide awake, but relaxed, throughout your experience in “the chair.”
 The effects of the gas wear off quickly, and you can typically drive yourself home afterward.